-- Assessment in this SLP will be aligned to the outcomes of the SLP. - The assessment criteria will be the same as the corresponding module (Taxation 3B (TAX03B3)), but the mode of assessment will differ to align with the online delivery. - Students will be continuously assessed through online assessment utilising the assessment utilities of Blackboard. - The Full Period Mark will consist of various formative and summative assessment tasks. - The weighting of the final summative assessment at the end of this SLP will be between 40% to 60% taking into account the following: - Discussions with the HOD and subject head; - Discussions with both the external and internal moderators: - Considerations whether the formative assessments have been externally moderated; - Considerations of anti-plagiarism tools used throughout this SLP: - Considerations of methods implemented to upheld academic integrity throughout this SLP. - The weighting of how the formative and summative assessments contribute to the Full Period Mark Weight will be communicated to students before the commencements of this SLP.
+- Assessment in this SLP will be aligned to the outcomes of the SLP. - The assessment criteria will be the same as the corresponding module (Taxation 3B (TAX03B3)), but the mode of assessment will differ to align with the distance delivery. - Students will be continuously assessed through distance assessment utilising the assessment utilities of Moodle Learner Management System (LMS). - The Full Period Mark will consist of various formative and summative assessment tasks. - The weighting of the final summative assessment at the end of this SLP will be between 40% to 60% taking into account the following: - Discussions with the HOD and subject head; - Discussions with both the external and internal moderators; - Considerations whether the formative assessments have been externally moderated; - Considerations of anti-plagiarism tools used throughout this SLP: - Considerations of methods implemented to uphold academic integrity throughout this SLP. - The weighting of how the formative and summative assessments contribute to the Full Period Mark Weight will be communicated to students before the commencement of this SLP.

 - There will be no supplementary assessment opportunity.
-This is supported by the following: - Students who have successfully completed Bachelors of Commerce in Accountancy (B34ACP) (Fully Online): - o There are no supplementary assessment opportunities granted for this degree. - Students who have completed a degree (whether at UJ or elsewhere) and who does not meet the taxation entry requirements into a Bridging Programme or Honours qualifications offered by the School of Accountancy: - These students have already completed a degree on NQF level 7. - Students who have not yet completed the related Taxation 3B (TAX03B3) module in Bachelor of Commerce in Accounting (B3A17Q) or Bachelor of Commerce in Accounting (Extended Degree) (B3AE7Q): - o It is the second opportunity.
+This is supported by the following: - Students who have successfully completed Bachelor of Commerce (Accountancy) (B34ACP) (Distance): - o There are no supplementary assessment opportunities granted for this degree. - Students who have completed a degree (whether at UJ or elsewhere) and who do not meet the taxation entry requirements into a Bridging Programme or Honours qualifications offered by the School of Accountancy: - These students have already completed a degree on NQF level 7. - Students who have not yet completed the related Taxation 3B (TAX03B3) module in Bachelor of Commerce (Accounting) (B3A17Q) or Bachelor of Commerce (Accounting) (Extended Degree) (B3AE7Q): - It is the second opportunity.
 The students have to complete this module.